PytholIsCool/SlyRip-Public/README.md

 > Just a quick note, this is intended for use with Hexedware's VRChat Internal but this will work with more things than just that
 - .Net 9 or greater

+## Usage

+- Launch SlyRip BEFORE you launch your VRChat.
+- That's it!
+The rest is done for you.

 ## Release Notes

 Before I get people saying that it's broken because it can't find their cache, this assumes you're using the default VRChat cache location.
 I don't feel like changing it.